Miners lead European shares up, Zodiac zooms higher

 By Sudip Kar-Gupta

-The pan-European FTSEurofirst 300 index was 1 percent higher by 1110 GMT, as was the pan-European STOXX 600 index.
+The pan-European FTSEurofirst 300 index rose 1 percent, as did the pan-European STOXX 600 index.
 Both had fallen to their lowest levels in nearly four months on Tuesday and are down around 10 percent year to date.

-Mining stocks were among the best performers, with Anglo American and Antofagasta up by more than 4 percent, as metal prices advanced.
+Mining stocks were among the best performers, with Anglo American and Antofagasta up by more than 3 percent, as copper prices advanced.

 Traders said the likelihood that the U.S. Federal Reserve would keep interest rates unchanged on Wednesday was also helping to support stock markets, as lower rates reduce investors' returns on bonds and their appeal compared to stocks.